MNazarian/AutoSplit/README.md

 ## Overview
 AutoSplit is an innovative machine learning framework for manufacturing process classification.
 Using a two-stage architecture, it combines computer vision and ML techniques for accurate process classification.

-## Overview
-AutoSplit is an innovative machine learning framework for manufacturing process classification.
-Using a two-stage architecture, it combines computer vision and ML techniques for accurate process classification.
 <table style="border-collapse: collapse; border: none;">
 <tr style="border: none;">
 <td style="border: none;"><img src="Images/Architecture1.jpg" alt="Architecture diagram" width="450" /></td>